phetsims/faradays-electromagnetic-lab/doc/model.md

 frequency using sliders.
 The voltage amplitude varies over time.

 The Turbine is based on the same dipole magnet model as the BarMagnet, and is in fact graphically represented as a rotating bar magnet, attached to a water wheel.
-The B-field produced by the turbine is proportional to the rotational speed of the water wheel.
 The pickup coil exerts a drag force on the turbine that is proportional to the number of loops and loop area of the pickup coil.

 # B-Field Consumers